CommitToTheBit/committothebit.github.io/_posts/2025-09-30-systems-surprise-systems-suspense-and-eating-shit-at-mess-adventures.md

 What I would argue is,

-Once you've created a logical paradox to complete a level of *Patrick's Parabox* or accidentally disembodied yourself in Teikari's own *Baba Is You*, you'll know some solutions are so out of left field you can help but laugh.
-No wonder both installments of *Mess Adventures* pastiche *Baba* throughout!
-My own, personal favourite example of this design pattern, though, hails from the heyday of Adobe Flash...
+Once you've created a logical paradox to complete a level of *Patrick's Parabox* or accidentally disembodied yourself in Teikari's own *Baba Is You*, you'll know some solutions are so out of left field you can't help but laugh.
+It's not a coincidence that both installments of *Mess Adventures* pastiche *Baba* throughout.
+My own, personal favourite example of this design pattern, though, once again hails from the bygone days of Adobe Flash...

 <div style="text-align:center;display:block;margin-left:auto;margin-right:auto">
 	<div style="box-sizing:border-box;text-align:center;float:left;width:48%;display:block;margin-left:1%;margin-right:1%;border-radius:0.5rem">